dotnet/docs/docs/architecture/dapr-for-net-developers/reference-application.md

 **Figure 12-1**. .NET Microservices: Architecture for Containerized .NET Applications.

 The book dove deep into the principles, patterns, and best practices for building distributed applications.
 It included a full-featured microservice reference application that showcased the architectural concepts.
-Entitled, [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers), the application shows an e-Commerce storefront that sells various .NET items, including clothing and coffee mugs.
+Entitled, [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers), the application hosts an e-Commerce storefront that sells various items, including clothing and coffee mugs.
 Built in .NET Core, the application is cross-platform and can run in either Linux or Windows containers.
 Figure 12-2 shows the original eShop architecture.

 :::image type="content" source="./media/reference-application/eshop-on-containers.png" alt-text="eShopOnContainers reference application architecture.":::